MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-access.md

 If you deploy the workspace outside of the Azure portal, add Azure Synapse Analytics workspace identity to the **Storage Blob Data Contributor** role manually.
 We recommend you assign the role **Storage Blob Data Contributor** on the container level to follow the least privilege principle.

-When running pipelines, workflows, and notebooks through jobs, the workspace identity permission context is used.
+When you run pipelines, workflows, and notebooks through jobs, the workspace identity permission context is used.
 If any of the jobs read or write to the workspace primary storage, the workspace identity uses the read/write permissions granted through the **Storage Blog Data Contributor**.

 When users sign in to the workspace to run scripts or for development, the user's context permissions are used to allow read/write access on the primary storage.

 ### Azure Synapse Analytics fine-grained data access control using access control lists

 When setting-up data lake access control, some organizations require granular level access.
-They may have sensitive data that cannot be seen by some groups in the organization.
+They might have sensitive data that can't be seen by some groups in the organization.
 Azure RBAC allows read or write at the storage account and container level only.
 With ACLs, you can set up fine-grained access control at the folder and file level to allow read/write on subset of data for specific groups.

 #### Considerations when using Spark tables